-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding reference) State Documentation or Evidence The State adequately monitors the administration of its State assessments to ensure that standardized test administration procedures are implemented with fidelity across districts and schools.
-Monitoring of test administration should be demonstrated for Department staff note that the State's evidence met the requirements for this critical element in the 2019 peer review.
-NA all assessments in the State system: the general ELP assessments and the AELPA.
-Section 2.4 Summary Statement No additional evidence is required or The following additional evidence is needed/provide brief rationale: [list additional evidence needed w/brief rationale]
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Citical Element reference) State Documentation or Evidence The State adequately monitors the administration of its State assessments to ensure that standardized test administration procedures are implemented with fidelity across districts and schools.
+Monitoring of test administration should be demonstrated for all assessments in the State system: the general ELP assessments and the AELPA.
+Reviewed by Department Staff Only NA - previously met requirements.
+Section 2.4 Summary Statement 1 No additional evidence is required or The following additional evidence is not list additional evidence needed w